-Throughout 2019, the Commission continued to fulfill its primary mandate of strengthening the faith and confidence of the people of the Commonwealth in their government through the Commission's three main functions: (1) administration and enforcement of the financial disclosure requirements; (2) providing advice and guidance in the form of written advisories to public officials and employees (or their appointing authorities or employers) regarding their duties and responsibilities under the Ethics Act; and (3) conducting investigations, either through receipt of a sworn complaint or upon its own motion, of alleged violations of the Ethics Act.
+The Commission continued to fulfill its primary mandate of strengthening the faith and confidence of the people of the Commonwealth in their government through the Commission's three main functions: (1) administration and enforcement of the financial disclosure requirements; (2) providing advice and guidance in the form of written advisories to public officials and employees (or their appointing authorities or employers) regarding their duties and responsibilities under the Ethics Act; and (3) conducting investigations, either through receipt of a sworn complaint or upon its own motion, of alleged violations of the Ethics Act.
 The Commission's jurisdiction in all three areas is uniform in its application to local, county, and state level public officials and public employees.
-The specific actions and activities of the Commission in these three areas undertaken during 2019 are set forth in greater detail throughout this report.